-4. Create the desired formula by selecting the desired functions and pressing + Add or by dragging and dropping the function into the Summary box.
+4. Create the desired formula by selecting the desired functions and clicking + Add or drag-and -dropping the function into the Summary box.

+NOTE.
 When embedding functions, begin with the outermost function and add them moving inward.
-(E.g. To get =TRUNCATE(SQRT(162)), first add Truncate then the Square Root function.)
+(E.g. To get =TRUNCATE(SQRT(162)), first add Truncate then the square root function.)

-5. Press 🗸 OK.
+5. Click OK.